Blika/GodotClientServer_Showcase/README.md

 # Usage
 Download the release.
 Unpack the archive, and run the server first.
-> If you run the client first instead, it won't load because it will be waiting until the connection will be established.
+> If you run the client first instead, it won't load because it will be waiting until the connection is established.

 Afterwards you can open as much clients as you like.